uavster/mavwork/README.md

 ================
 MAVwork is a framework for visual control of Micro Aerial Vehicles (MAV).
 It defines a C++ API from which your application can interact with multiple drones of different types in a common way.
 Currently, MAVwork supports the following drones:

-- AR.Drone by Parrot (http://ardrone2.parrot.com) (We are working on AR.Drone 2.0 support).
+- AR.Drone by Parrot (http://ardrone2.parrot.com) (Not yet tested with AR.Drone 2.0).
 Sample video: http://vimeo.com/61373127
 - Pelican by Ascending Technologies (http://www.asctec.de).
 Sample video: http://vimeo.com/61370169
 - LinkQuad by UAS Technologies Sweden AB (http://www.uastech.com).
 Sample video: http://vimeo.com/61558982